Garmin Bounce Review 2026: Is It Worth the Premium Price?

 I tested calling extensively over the six weeks.

 Call quality from the watch speaker: Clear and surprisingly loud.
 In a quiet room, the audio is crisp and easy to understand from both ends.
-Outdoors in moderate ambient noise, Lily could hear me and I could hear her without issues.
-In genuinely loud environments -- a busy playground at recess, a soccer game with parents yelling -- the speaker struggled to compete, which is expected from a small wrist-worn device.
-Lily learned to cup her hand around the watch in noisy situations, which helped.
+Outdoors in moderate ambient noise, our tester could hear me and I could hear her without issues.
+In genuinely loud environments -- a busy playground at recess, a soccer game with parents yelling -- the speaker struggled to compete, which is expected from a small wrist-worn device. our tester learned to cup her hand around the watch in noisy situations, which helped.

 Microphone quality: Good.
-My daughter's voice came through clearly in testing across multiple environments.
+Our tester's voice came through clearly in testing across multiple environments.
 The microphone picks up the wearer's voice well without capturing excessive background noise.
-During calls, I could understand Lily easily even when she was outdoors.
+During calls, I could understand our tester easily even when she was outdoors.

 Call connection time: Calls typically connected in 3 to 6 seconds with good LTE signal.
 Occasionally a call took up to 10 seconds in areas with weaker coverage.
 I experienced two failed connection attempts over six weeks, both in a parking garage with minimal signal.

 Contact management: All contacts are managed through the Garmin Jr. parent app, just like the original Bounce.
-Lily can only call numbers I have approved.
+Our tester can only call numbers I have approved.
 She cannot receive calls from unknown numbers.
 The parent controls are exactly what I want.

 The original Bounce limited kids to preset text messages and short voice clips.
 The Bounce 2 opens up the communication toolkit significantly.

 Preset messages still available: The quick-tap presets from the original Bounce are still there for fast communication.
 I configured about 15 of them covering common situations.
-Lily uses a mix of presets for routine messages and typed or voice messages for everything else.
+Our tester uses a mix of presets for routine messages and typed or voice messages for everything else.

 If you read my original Garmin Bounce review, you know that GPS accuracy was where Garmin dominated every competitor by a wide margin.
 The Bounce 2 uses the same multi-GNSS positioning system -- GPS, GLONASS, and Galileo simultaneously -- and delivers the same elite performance.